DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

     Contemporary Life in Remote Aboriginal Australia*.

 [^30]: Myers, ‘Burning the Truck and Holding the Country: Pintupi Forms
-    of Property and Identity’, pp. 23-5.
+    of Property and Identity’, pp. 23–25.

 [^31]: J.F.
-O'Connell, ‘Room to Move: Contemporary Alyawara Settlement
+O’Connell, ‘Room to Move: Contemporary Alyawara Settlement
     Patterns and Their Implications for Aboriginal Housing Policy’ in M.
-    Heppell (ed) *A Black Reality: Aboriginal Camps and Housing in Remote Australia*, Canberra: Australian Institute of Aboriginal Studies, 1979.
+    Heppell (ed.) *A Black Reality: Aboriginal Camps and Housing in Remote Australia*, Canberra: Australian Institute of Aboriginal Studies, 1979.

-[^32]: O'Connell, ‘Room to Move: Contemporary Alyawara Settlement
+[^32]: O’Connell, ‘Room to Move: Contemporary Alyawara Settlement
     Patterns and Their Implications for Aboriginal Housing Policy’.

 [^33]: J. Taylor, ‘Housing Programs at Edward River and Mitchell River
-    Aboriginal Reserves’ in M. Heppell (ed) *A Black Reality: Aboriginal Camps and Housing in Remote Australia*, Canberra: Australian Institute of Aboriginal Studies, 1979, p.
+    Aboriginal Reserves’ in M. Heppell (ed.) *A Black Reality: Aboriginal Camps and Housing in Remote Australia*, Canberra: Australian Institute of Aboriginal Studies, 1979, p.
 213.